for Cold Climate Housing and much more

 There is an abundance of excellent literature on both active and passive solar energy, so I will not try to duplicate it here.
 You can contact the Solar and Sustainable Energy Society of Canada.

-Keywords: Solar Energy, Photovoltaics, Hot Water Tank, Ecology, Water, Environmental, Roof
+Keywords: Solar Energy, Photovoltaics, Hot Water Tank, Water, Ecology, Environmental, Roof

 Article 890